AlmaLinux/almalinux.org/content/blog/testers-needed-for-updated-packages-intel-and-amd-cpus-affected.md

     image: /blog-images/testers-post.png
 ---

-Earlier this week a few vulnerabilities have been reported to affect Intel and AMD CPUs.
-AlmaLinux OS Foundation calls for the community to help to test updated packages for AlmaLinux OS 8 and AlmaLinux OS 9.
+Earlier this week a few vulnerabilities were reported to affect Intel and AMD CPUs.
+The AlmaLinux OS Foundation calls for the community to help test the freshly updated packages for AlmaLinux OS 8 and AlmaLinux OS 9.

 ### How do I install updated  packages?

-As AlmaLinux OS has changed its build processes in order to be [ABI compatible](https://almalinux.org/blog/future-of-almalinux/) with Red Hat, **Testing** repo has been created for packages that differ from RHEL and require additional testing by the community.
+ As we recently changed the build process for AlmaLinux OS, and are now aiming to be [ABI compatible](https://almalinux.org/blog/future-of-almalinux/) with Red Hat Enterprise Linux, we are now able to release updates without waiting for the patches to be released upstream.
+To help accommodate that, a **Testing** repo has been created for packages that differ from RHEL and require additional testing by our users.
-To be able to help with testing, **Testing** repo should be enabled on the AlmaLinux machine:
+To be able to help with testing, the **Testing** repo should be enabled on the AlmaLinux machine:

 ```bash
 dnf install -y almalinux-release-testing
 ```
-It's highly recommended to enable **Testing** repo on all non-production machines to participate in AlmaLinux development.
+We highly recommend and encourage you to enable the **Testing** repo on all non-production machines to expand participation in the AlmaLinux development.

 ### CVE-2022-40982 aka Downfall (Intel)

-[CVE-2022-40982](https://downfall.page/) vulnerability is related to a Gather Data Sampling (GDS) transient execution side-channel vulnerability affecting Intel CPUs.
+The recently announced [CVE-2022-40982](https://downfall.page/) vulnerability is related to a Gather Data Sampling (GDS) transient execution side-channel vulnerability affecting Intel CPUs.
 This may allow an attacker to access stale data from previously used vector registers on the same physical core.
 Computing devices based on Intel Core processors from the 6th Skylake to (including) the 11th Tiger Lake generation are affected.

-The vulnerability can be mitigated by updating CPU microcode - `microcode_ctl` package:
+Once you enable the **Testing** repo, the vulnerability can be mitigated by updating CPU microcode - `microcode_ctl` package:

 ```bash
 dnf update microcode_ctl